crownpku/crownpku.github.io/_posts/2020-03-02-Evaluation-of-Named-Entity-Recognition-Model.md

 We are following the SemEval'13 (International Workshop on Semantic Evaluation) notion of evaluation metrics for NER.

 In their original notion, they specifically distinguish if it allows the NER model to make the entity type correct or not.
 We think that entity type is very important.
 Imagine we run something like the SpaCy model and only get the ORG types as the target NER results.
 If entity type is wrongly labeled, we will not be able to get the target company or organization entities.
-With this in mind we simplify the evaluation method into two categories, namely Strict Mode and Loose Mode.
+With this in mind we simplify the evaluation method into two categories, namely **Strict Mode** and **Loose Mode**.
 For the original definition of SemEval'13 please check out the nice blog in [1].

 * Strict Mode: Exact entity boundary and entity type are matched.